Dimension reduction for integrative survival analysis: Asymptotic properties

 Our asymptotic results will require a number of assumptions.
-First, we assume that ${\rm rank}(\mbB_*) = r_*$ with $r_* \leq \min\{p,J\}$; and assume that $r = r_*$.
-Similarly, letting $n = \sum_{j=1}^J n_{(j)}$, we will need the assumption that for all $j \in [J]$, the ratio $n_{(j)}/n \to \kappa_{(j)}$ for some constant $\kappa_{(j)} > 0$ as $n \to \infty$.
+First, we assume that ${\rm rank}(\mbB_*) = r_*$ with $r_* \leq \min\{p,J\}$, and assume that $r = r_*$ (i.e., the rank of \eqref{eq:estimator} is correctly specified).
+Similarly, letting $n = \sum_{j=1}^J n_{(j)}$, we assume that for all $j \in [J]$, the ratio $n_{(j)}/n \to \kappa_{(j)}$ for some constant $\kappa_{(j)} > 0$ as $n \to \infty$.
 The remainder of our assumptions apply to each population separately: these are the standard assumptions needed for asymptotic normality under the Cox proportional hazards model with right censoring, e.g., see Chapter 6 of \citet{MR1915446} or \citet{hjort2011asymptotics}.
 Notably, we do not require anything about the relationships between populations other than the low-rankness of $\mbB_*$.
-For the sake of space, we formally state and discuss these assumptions, (A1)--(A7), in Section 2 of the Supplementary Material.
+For the sake of space, we formally state and discuss these assumptions, (A1)--(A7), in Web Appendix D.